NMDimitriou/HyMetaGrowth/README.md

 simulated and experimental data.

 ## Instructions
+### Converting 3D cellular coordinates to spatial density
+1. Go to the `Points2Density` directory, and open the Matlab script `points2density.m`.
+The script initially scales the space (default 2500x2500x917 \mu m) to the approximate cell size (default dx=15 \mu m).
+Then, it interpolates the scaled space resulting in 480x480x176 grid size that will be introduced to the simulator.

+2. Specify the directory and common prefix of the files that the coordinated of the cells.
+The default directory and files can be found in the `res_coord_scaled` directory.
+You can run the script with the default arguments and it will produce the density profiles of the corresponding coordinates.
+The output can be found in the `Corrected_Density_double_precision`.

+3. Copy the output files into the `Calibration_Continuum/IC` to proceed with the next step.

 ### Test simulation on the continuum level
 1. **Code compilation.** Go to `Calibration_Continuum/model`.
  Then run `make`.